dylanjw/frakensync/README.md

 This module is an experiment to explore another strategy for maintaining sync and async api's in the same project, using code generation from the AST.

-`frankensync` allows you to write code like the following:
+`frankensync` allows you to write code that can be used in both synchronous and async calling contexts, using the `frankensync` decorator and helper objects.
+See the following:

 ``` python